 State-of-the-Art Sperm Retrieval with Dr. Paul Turek

-Sperm Retrieval Techniques
+Sperm Retrieval Options

 Vasal Sperm Aspiration (PVSA, MVSA)

 This is the only sperm retrieval process that gathers “mature” sperm cells found in the vas deferens.
 It is an appropriate option for men who have normal sperm production but have some kind of blockage or condition that impedes sperm transport from the testicle to the ejaculate.

 Sperm is more mature in this sperm duct since it has already passed through the epididymis.
 In fact, this sperm is essentially ejaculated sperm that is not ejaculated.
 For this reason, this sperm can be used with IUI to fertilize an egg on its own.

 With MVSA (microscopic vasal sperm aspiration), Dr. Turek makes a small incision in the scrotum to access the vas deferens.
 PVSA (percutaneous vasal sperm aspiration) is a similar procedure except that it uses a needle puncture in the skin.

 Amidst concerns about the invasiveness of biopsies and the risk of permanently injuring the testis, Dr. Turek invented the technique.
 During a 45 minute in-office procedure, Dr. Turek can learn whether sperm are present in the testes, where they are, and how much sperm is present.
 This information is used to create a “map” that guides testicular sperm retrieval.
 Thanks to sperm mapping™, fewer and smaller biopsies are required to harvest enough sperm to be used for IVF or ICSI.